 As per Academy of Motion Picture Arts and Sciences rules, a maximum of three animated films can be nominated in a year in which the field of eligible entries has at least eight but fewer than sixteen titles.
 In other words, early next year there will be only three Best Animated Feature Oscar contenders.

-Expect the animated Pixar hit to be one of the nominees when the Oscar 2005 roster is announced on Tuesday, Jan.
+Expect Brad Bird’s animated Pixar hit to be one of the nominees when the Oscar 2005 roster is announced on Tuesday, Jan.
 25, at the Academy’s Samuel Goldwyn Theater in Beverly Hills.
 The awards ceremony will take place on Feb.
 27.

 Howard Hughes & Harry Potter vying for Best Visual Effects Oscar